Beach Red

+The film was released by United Artists on August 3, 1967.
+At the 40th Academy Awards, the film was nominated for Best Film Editing (Frank P. Keller).

 Plot

 The 30-minute opening sequence of the film depicts an opposed beach landing.
-Its graphic depiction of the violence and savagery of war was echoed years later in Steven Spielberg's Saving Private Ryan.
 In one scene during the landing, a Marine is shown with his arm blown off, similar to Thomas C. Lea III's 1944 painting The Price.

 As Americans are shown consolidating their gains, flashbacks illustrate the lives of American and Japanese combatants.
 Shifting first-person voice-over in a stream-of-consciousness style is also used to portray numerous characters' thoughts.
-Like Wilde's previous production of The Naked Prey (1965), the film does not use subtitles for characters speaking Japanese.

 The film contains large sections of voice-over narration, often juxtaposed with still photographs of wives, etc. (who are anachronistically dressed in 1967 attire).
 Many soldiers in the film shed tears, and the narrative displays an unusual amount of sympathy for the enemy.

 In one scene, an injured Cliff is lying close to an injured Japanese soldier in a scene paralleling the one from All Quiet on the Western Front with Paul Bäumer and Gérard Duval.
 Just after the two soldiers bond, other Marines appear and kill the Japanese soldier, distressing Cliff.

-Director, producer, and co-writer Wilde plays a Marine captain, the company commander.
-Rip Torn plays his company gunnery sergeant, who utters the film's tagline, "That's what we're here for.
-To kill.
-The rest is all crap!"